hypersonic-laboratories/helix-documentation/docs/tutorials/tutorialImports/creating-assets/characters/1create-char-items.md

 --8<-- "old.md"

-Create items to use them with the HELIX character
+Create items for HELIX characters

 /// tip
 In order to follow this guide, please read and follow on [How to install HELIX Studio](/assets-modding/studio/setting-up-studio.md)